BlockChainCaffe/OpenClaw-Moltbot-Clawdbot-Install-steps/raspberry_pi.md

 ```

 Quick answers for a basic install
-- yes
+- Yes
-- quickstart
+- Quickstart
 - Google --> Google Gemini Api Key
 - Pick model `google/gemini-2-5-flash-lite`
 - define a channel: pick `Telegram`
 	- when asked inser the Telegram Bot API key
+- Configure Skills now: yes
 - preferred node package manager for skills: `npm`
-- pick the skills you like from the lost, example
+- pick the skills you like from the lost (space to select, return to confirm).
+Example:
-	- himalaya
+	- `himalaya`
-	- model-usage
+	- `model-usage`
-	- openai-whisper
+	- `openai-whisper`
-	- sag
+	- `sag`
-	- summarize
+	- `summarize`

 One of the last outptus will give you all the instructions you need: